 Visit The Shops at Columbus Circle for the Holiday Under the Stars light show choreographed to all your favorite holiday tunes.
 (November 13, 2017 – January 13, 2018 from 5pm – midnight nightly.)

 Eat Your Way Through Little Italy and China Town

-NYC food walking tours are a great way to escape Midtown and find out the secrets of more off-the-beaten-path neighborhoods like Little Italy and China Town.
+NYC food walking tours are a great way to escape Midtown, take a break from the New York City Christmas tours, and find out the secrets of more off-the-beaten-path neighborhoods like Little Italy and China Town.
 Ahoy New York Food Tours takes small groups to family owned shops, restaurants, and locations that have been in existence for over 100 years – and for the US, that’s amazing!
 You’ll learn about the best places to eat and the interesting history from an NYC insider.